vazmigue/networking-iberia/7-network-manager/40-Network-Manager-Site-Configuration.md

 # Network Manager Site configuration

-To help build a graphical picture of your global infrastructure we need to supply network manager with some additional details about your on-premesis infrastructure.
+To help build a graphical picture of your global infrastructure we need to supply network manager with some additional details about the on-premises infrastructure.
 In this section we will create the following resources:

-- Site - This contains information about the physical sites we are connecting into AWS.
+- Site - This contains information about the physical sites we are connecting into AWS, for example datacentre details.
-- Link - This contains details a bout the link capabilites we are using to connect to AWS.
+- Link - This contains details about the link capabilities we are using to connect to AWS, e.g. link speed and provider name.
-- Devices - This stores details about the devices we are using to terminate our network connections to AWS.
+- Devices - This stores details about the devices we are using to terminate our network connections from AWS into our on-premises facilities.

 ### Create a Site